A memorable, on-point brand is every bit as important as a good product or service.

 Prior to launch, you should have a clear set of goals (for example, X number of new customers in X months), and a set amount you are willing (or expect) to spend to acquire a customer.

 Remember that effective branding is an ongoing process.
-It’s important to recognise what worked and what didn’t during your launch campaign and the aftermath.
+It’s important to recognize what worked and what didn’t during your launch campaign and the aftermath.

 A powerful, instantly recognizable brand is priceless.
 It builds trust, pulls in new business, and, ultimately, makes money.
 Without a clear brand strategy, you’ll never make it to the top of your industry, no matter how good your product is.